netguru/xcconfigs/Documentation/Variables.md

 Identifier of the product bundle.

-This variable is used as `CFBundleIdentifier` in Info.plist.
+This variable is used as `CFBundleIdentifier` in `Info.plist`.

 #### `_BUNDLE_INFOPLIST_PATH`

-Path to Info.plist file of the product bundle.
+Path to `Info.plist` file of the product bundle.

 #### `_BUNDLE_TESTABLE`